Neural coding: Population coding

 Population coding is a method to represent stimuli by using the joint activities of a number of neurons.
 In population coding, each neuron has a distribution of responses over some set of inputs, and the responses of many neurons may be combined to determine some value about the inputs.
 From the theoretical point of view, population coding is one of a few mathematically well-formulated problems in neuroscience.
 It grasps the essential features of neural coding and yet is simple enough for theoretic analysis.
-Experimental studies have revealed that this coding paradigm is widely used in the sensor and motor areas of the brain.
+Experimental studies have revealed that this coding paradigm is widely used in the sensory and motor areas of the brain.

-For example, in the visual area medial temporal (MT), neurons are tuned to the moving direction.
+For example, in the visual area medial temporal (MT), neurons are tuned to the direction of object motion.
 In response to an object moving in a particular direction, many neurons in MT fire with a noise-corrupted and bell-shaped activity pattern across the population.
 The moving direction of the object is retrieved from the population activity, to be immune from the fluctuation existing in a single neuron's signal.
 When monkeys are trained to move a joystick towards a lit target, a single neuron will fire for multiple target directions.
 However it fires the fastest for one direction and more slowly depending on how close the target was to the neuron's "preferred" direction.
 If each neuron represents movement in its preferred direction, and the vector sum of all neurons is calculated (each neuron has a firing rate and a preferred direction), the sum points in the direction of motion.
 In this manner, the population of neurons codes the signal for the motion.
 This particular population code is referred to as population vector coding.

 Place-time population codes, termed the averaged-localized-synchronized-response (ALSR) code, have been derived for neural representation of auditory acoustic stimuli.
 This exploits both the place or tuning within the auditory nerve, as well as the phase-locking within each nerve fiber auditory nerve.
 The first ALSR representation was for steady-state vowels; ALSR representations of pitch and formant frequencies in complex, non-steady state stimuli were later demonstrated for voiced-pitch, and formant representations in consonant-vowel syllables.

 The advantage of such representations is that global features such as pitch or formant transition profiles can be represented as global features across the entire nerve simultaneously via both rate and place coding.

 Population coding has a number of other advantages as well, including reduction of uncertainty due to neuronal variability and the ability to represent a number of different stimulus attributes simultaneously.
 Population coding is also much faster than rate coding and can reflect changes in the stimulus conditions nearly instantaneously.
 Individual neurons in such a population typically have different but overlapping selectivities, so that many neurons, but not necessarily all, respond to a given stimulus.